pareto-credit/pareto-governance/docs/governance-overview.md

 # Pareto Governance & ve8020 Integration

 ## High-Level Overview
-Pareto governance starts with the Pareto (PAR) token, an `ERC20Votes` asset whose entire 18.2M supply is minted during deployment and immediately allocated to the distribution contracts specified in the launch plan.
-Because PAR records voting power using timestamp-based snapshots, every holder’s influence at a given moment can be reproduced precisely across proposals and audits.
+Pareto governance starts with the Pareto (PAR) token, an `ERC20Votes` asset whose entire 18.2M supply is minted during deployment and immediately allocated to the distribution contracts specified in the deployment orchestrator smart contract.

+The orchestrator that mints PAR routes the full supply before the transaction completes: `INVESTOR_RESERVE` (10%) funds a three-year investor vesting schedule with a 12-month cliff, `BIG_IDLE_RESERVE` (~53%) flows into a four-month vest with a 10% initial unlock, `TOT_DISTRIBUTION` (3,244,604 PAR) powers the Merkle claim, `TOT_RESERVED_OPS` (10%) stays with the TL multisig for launch operations, `TEAM_RESERVE` (6%) seeds a team-managed `GovernableFund`, `PAR_SEED_AMOUNT` is held back for Balancer liquidity, and the remaining tokens settle inside the timelock-bound long-term fund.

 Voting strength in Pareto governance combines liquid PAR voting power and ve-derived voting power.
 A lightweight `VeVotesAdapter` reads historical ve balances from the Balancer voting escrow contract and exposes them through the standard `IERC5805` interface.
 The `VotesAggregator` then blends ve votes with liquid PAR votes using configurable basis-point weights, making it straightforward for the community to fine-tune how much influence each source should have without redeploying core contracts.